-The following steps are for a typical hitch system and are not meant to supercede instructions and training provided for the hitch installed on your tow vehicle.
+The following steps are for a typical hitch system and are not meant to supersede instructions and training provided for the hitch installed on your tow vehicle.
 Please follow instructions and training provided with your hitch and its installer.
-The next page is provided for notes as needed on your hitch.

-- 1. Jack up the trailer hitch until there is clearance for the HITCH BALL to slide under.
+1. Jack up the trailer hitch until there is clearance for the HITCH BALL to slide under.
 Remove the safety pin, slide the locking lever forward and raise.
 Back the tow vehicle straight back to the hitch.
-This can best be accomplished through the use of prearranged hand signals with the help of another person; but if you are hitching up by yourself we recommend the use of a HOOK-UP VIEW MIRROR. - Lower the trailer hitch onto the hitch ball.
-Then close the locking lever and insert safety pin. - 3.
-Now raise the trailer and tow vehicle to the full height of the hitch jack and then attach the LEVELING BARS.
-Lever the tension on the bars.
-Lower the tow vehicle and trailer.
+This can best be accomplished through the use of prearranged hand signals with the help of another person; but if you are hitching up by yourself we recommend the use of a HOOK-UP VIEW MIRROR.